John Galbally: Legal career

 In 1935 Galbally founded a legal firm, now known as Galbally & O'Bryan, having been admitted as a solicitor two years earlier while playing football with Collingwood.

 He was called to the bar in 1956 and was then appointed a Queen's Counsel in 1968.

 Family and later life

 He was the second born of nine children.
 His father, William Stanton, was a draper's salesman.
 Galbally himself had three daughters and two sons with his wife Sheila Marie Kenny, whom he married in 1937.
 One of his daughters, Ann Galbally, is a noted art historian while his son Peter was appointed a QC in 1989.

-Galbally's brother Frank was a famous lawyer and another brother Bob was a well-known doctor.
+Galbally's brother Frank was a lawyer and another brother Bob was a doctor.
 Both also played Australian rules football with Collingwood.

 Galbally suffered from Alzheimer's disease in his later life, before his death at Camberwell in 1990.
 He is buried at Melbourne General Cemetery.